 By Gabriela from Gabriela Here and There

-Aswan is also a city on the Nile River, and it’s located even further south from Luxor.
-If you visit both of these cities, the best way to get from one city to another is by taking a Nile cruise.
-That way you can see all the sites between the cities too.
-Aswan feels a bit smaller than Luxor and walking around the city is more pleasant.
+Aswan is another city along the Nile River, located even further south from Luxor.
+If you’re visiting both cities, the best way to travel between them is by taking a Nile cruise.
+This allows you to enjoy the scenic sites along the river between the two cities.
+Aswan feels smaller and more relaxed than Luxor, making it a pleasant place to walk around.

-Popular things to see in Aswan are Elephantine Island, Nubian Museum, Philae’s ruins, Unfinished Obelisk and High Dam.
+Popular attractions in Aswan include Elephantine Island, the Nubian Museum, the ruins of Philae, the Unfinished Obelisk, and the High Dam.

 EGYPT: Abu Simbel